-How Being Stood Up On A Date Was Actually Empowering For Me
+4 Ways Being Stood Up On A Date For The First Time Actually Made Me Feel Empowered

 Howdy, folks!
 I was stood up on a date recently for the first time in my life.
 It was by a guy who ghosted me, reappeared into my life, insisted we go get coffee to talk it over after I had already ended things, and then, he did not show up for that plan he made to get coffee.
 Is there a dating term for that?
 Sociopathic emotional warfare?
 If you don't know what it's like being stood up on a date, let me tell you, it's an emotional roller coaster — and not the fun ones at Disneyland that babies can go on.
 It's more like the scary ones at Magic Mountain where you're like, "Hey, am I gonna die right now?"

 So, here is what happened, since I know you are desperately wondering.
 I was hanging out with a guy who would disappear for days at a time and then ask me out again.
 A lifelong doormat and people pleaser, I've been used to settling for crumbs in relationships, and it's been hard for me to break out of that pattern.
 Imagine a loving, healthy, reciprocal relationship!
 I can't.

 This guy ended up disappearing for two weeks.
 He then texted me asking to hang, and I told him I was done.
 I expected more attention and communication out of my romantic relationships.
 I was finally sticking up for myself.
 I felt great.
 But then, he asked me out to coffee to talk, and I caved.
 Of course, I was hoping for an apology, and in my own fantasy, he was totally going to show up with flowers.

 But the reality of this situation was that he actually did not show up at all.
 I'll tell you how this story ends, though: I'm actually glad that I got stood up.
 I know — surprise, surprise.
 I did learn some important lessons about dating, myself, and breaking old relationship patterns to finally move on to something new.